XBastille/obscura-flow/README.md

 ---

 <p align="center">
-  <b>If you find this project useful, consider giving it a star — it helps others discover it!</b>
+  <b>If you find this project useful, consider giving it a ⭐ — it helps others discover it!</b>
 </p>

 ## License